N4T4NM/UnityModLoader/README.md

 # UnityModLoader
 This tool allows you to load mods into unity games

+Features
+* Easy to learn
+* Modify games without modifying original files
+* Compatible with new and old Unity versions
+* Compatible with x86 and x64 platforms
+* Compatible with mono and mono 2.0

 # Install

 * Move the UnityModLoader dll files to the game folder